How to Be a Friend to Someone With Cancer

 What you can do: Notes and calls

 Make sure your friend knows that they’re important to you.
 Show that you still care for your friend despite changes in what they can do or how they look.

-- Send brief, frequent notes or make short, regular calls rather than long, infrequent letters or calls.
+- Send brief, frequent notes or texts, or make short, regular calls.
 Include photos, kids’ drawings, silly cards, and cartoons.

 - Ask questions.